mkurath/Github-Editor-New-Repository/docs/class2/module1/lab1.rst

    - Identify the Object with the BIG-IP External Interface x-student#bigip-ext
    - Select "IP configurations" in the left panel
    - Note External Self IP mapped to 10.0.2.4
-   - Note External Self IP mapped to 10.0.2.10 (this will be used to access the VIP created on the BIG-IP)
+   - Note External Self IP mapped to 10.0.2.10 (this will be used to configure the VIP on the BIG-IP)

    |image112|